Jakarta: Independence

 After three decades in power, support for President Suharto began to wane.
 Tensions peaked when four students were shot dead at Trisakti University by security forces.
 Four days of riots and violence in 1998 ensued that killed an estimated 1,200, and destroyed or damaged 6,000 buildings, forcing Suharto to resign.
 Much of the rioting targeted Chinese Indonesians.
 In the post-Suharto era, Jakarta has remained the focal point of democratic change in Indonesia.
-Jemaah Islamiah-connected bombings occurred almost annually in the city between 2000 and 2005, with another in 2009.
+Jemaah Islamiyah-connected bombings occurred almost annually in the city between 2000 and 2005, with another in 2009.
 In August 2007, Jakarta held its first-ever election to choose a governor as part of a nationwide decentralisation program that allows direct local elections in several areas.
 Previously, governors were elected by the city's legislative body.

-During the Jokowi presidency, the Government adopted a plan to move Indonesia's capital to East Kalimantan.

 Between 2016 and 2017, a series of terrorist attacks rocked Jakarta with scenes of multiple suicide bombings and gunfire.
-In suspicion to its links, the Islamic State, the perpetrator led by Abu Bakr al-Baghdadi claimed responsibility for the attacks.
+Abu Bakr al-Baghdadi claimed responsibility for the attacks on behalf of Islamic State.

+During the Jokowi presidency, the Government adopted a plan to move Indonesia's capital to Nusantara after 17 August 2024, but this has not occurred due to delays.

+On 30 November 2024, President Prabowo Subianto signed Law No. 151/2024, which changed Jakarta's designation from a Special Capital Region to a Special Region, a change that applies to the titles of the governor and the Jakarta Regional House of Representatives.